All Episodes

 And they just passed a new rule.

-Players will no longer be allowed to uh dunk the football over the crossbar of the goalpost after scoring a touchdown.
+Players will no longer be allowed to dunk the football over the crossbar of the goalpost after scoring a touchdown.

-That's not going to be the only one.
+Now, there are other rules changes coming down the pike, but that's not going to be the only one.

-Um they've got an existing regulation, a bylaw that allows, but they've got a new rule.
+They've got an existing regulation, a bylaw that allows, but they've got a new rule.

 Why?